nikitasharma14/Portfolio/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
+---
----I am a transdisciplinary researcher working at the intersection of **Human–Computer Interaction, Behavioural Science, Artificial Intelligence, and Digital & Sensing Technologies**.
+I am a transdisciplinary researcher working at the intersection of **Human–Computer Interaction, Behavioural Science, Artificial Intelligence, and Digital & Sensing Technologies**.
 I combine human-centered design *(to understand people and their needs)*, behavioural science *(to support sustainable behaviour change)*, and artificial intelligence *(to develop intelligent and personalized solutions)* to design, evaluate, and implement digital health and sensing technologies *(to enable real-world healthcare innovation)* that improve individual health, wellbeing, and broader societal outcomes.

 ## Research Vision